Watershed health monitoring cycles

-Since 2009, we've sampled selected streams and rivers to monitor conditions and track trends in watersheds across the state that are not on federal or tribal lands.
+Since 2009, we've sampled representative streams and rivers to monitor conditions and track trends in regions across the state that are not on tribal or federal lands.
 Find where we have already monitored, and see our data.
 Learn about past watershed monitoring cycles that give us a snapshot of regional trends.

 Random sites help estimate regional conditions and trends